astromatt/book-dev/book/virtualization/docker.rst

 Attach to running containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* Attach to stdout of running container:
+* Attach local standard input, output, and error streams to a running container:

     .. code-block:: console